delashu/delashu.github.io/bigdat/number_theory.md

                 return False
         return True
     #if the number input is less than one,
-    #then we have a prime immediately
+    #then we have a NON prime immediately
     return False
 ```